google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 Full details on how different pieces of Soy syntax map to Java code are detailed below.

+##Package design

+The jbcsrc implementation is split across several packages.

+ * `com.google.template.soy.jbcsrc`

+   The base package contains the core compiler implementation and the public compiler entry point: `BytecodeCompiler`

+ * `com.google.template.soy.jbcsrc.runtime`

+   This package contains helper classes and utility routines that are only accessed by the generated code.
+A lot of the `jbcsrc` runtime is actually defined in other soy packages (such as `com.google.template.soy.shared.internal.SharedRuntime` or `com.google.template.soy.shared.data`), when it is possible to share with Tofu.
+So this package is really intended for jbcsrc specific functionality.

+ * `com.google.template.soy.jbcsrc.api`

+   This package contains the public api for rendering jbcsrc compiled templates via the `SoySauce` class.

+ * `com.google.template.soy.jbcsrc.shared`

+   This package contains functionality that is shared by the compiler and runtime, but is meant to be private to soy.

 Background
 ----------
 The Soy server side renderer is currently implemented as a